cyberbotics/wrestling/README.md

 If there was a problem, an [issue](../../issues) will be open automatically on your repository by the organizer.
 You will have to read it, fix what is wrong and push the changes to your main branch to re-run the automated verification.

+### 4. Adapt the Dockerfile to your dependencies needs.

+Your controller is evaluated in a [Docker container](https://www.docker.com/resources/what-container/).
+If your robot controller has dependencies, such as some specific libraries, python modules or a complete ROS framework, be sure to update the [controllers/Dockerfile](https://github.com/cyberbotics/wrestling/blob/main/controllers/Dockerfile) to include all these dependencies.
+The default Webots Docker container includes the tools needed to run and compile simple C, C++ and Python controllers.

 ## Rules

 The rules of game are implemented in the [referee supervisor](controllers/referee/referee.py).